DEDICATED TO ALL THINGS HOLISTIC, HERBAL, SAFE, BEAUTIFUL, AND GIRLY

 Najet Summer 2023 Transplants in Red Wagon

 After determining how much space each plants needs, and where to place each one, I had everything mapped out.
 I used an app to help determine where I should place everything.
-Some plants require to be separated from other plants, due to cross pollination, and so one plant doesn't take excess nutrients and water.
+I also wrote down how I wanted to map everything out in my gardening journal.
+Some plants require to be separated from other plants, due to cross pollination, and nutrition requirements so one plant doesn't take excess nutrients and water.

 Najet Summer 2023 Garden Setup in Backyard